ArctosDB/documentation-wiki/_documentation/container.markdown

 `Container .
 Barcode VARCHAR(50) null`

 Within the database, a barcode is a string of characters unique to a container.
 Most barcode values are meaningless "dumb numbers" that serve simply to associate a physical container with the information about the container.

-On labels, these characters are typically represented in one of several possible machine-readable fonts.
+On printed container labels, these characters are typically represented in one of several possible machine-readable fonts.
 Code Three of Nine (usually called Code 39), Code 128, and the two-dimensional DataMatrix codes are being used at this time.
 Most modern one-dimensional scanners will automatically recognize most one-dimensional codes, and most two-dimensional scanners will recognize both one-dimensional and two-dimensional codes.
-RFID, NFC, or any other method by which a machine may interrogate a tag, are also acceptable "fonts."
+RFID, NFC, or any other method by which a machine may interrogate a label, are also acceptable "fonts."

 Many barcode labels are preprinted, purchased in lots, and made in